SNSF Ambizione Energy project RIGOROuS

 Advisory Board

-- external page call_made Valentina Bosetti, Bocconi University & Fondazione Eni Enrico Mattei (FEEM), I
+- external page Valentina Bosetti, Bocconi University & Fondazione Eni Enrico Mattei (FEEM), I

-- external page call_made Daniel Kammen, University of California, Berkeley, USA
+- external page Daniel Kammen, University of California, Berkeley, USA

-- external page call_made Granger M. Morgan, Carnegie Mellon University, USA
+- external page Granger M. Morgan, Carnegie Mellon University, USA

-- chevron_right Stefan Wiemer, SCCER-SoE Risk team, Swiss Seismological Service, Switzerland
+- Stefan Wiemer, SCCER-SoE Risk team, Swiss Seismological Service, Switzerland

 Funding